gvwilson/thirdbit/src/fiction/eimin/index.md

 That just left me as a target.

 I have met other people like her over the years.
-I wish I believed that none of their were happy, but they seemed to enjoy the stories of their lives as much as anyone else.
+I wish I believed that none of them were happy, but they seemed to enjoy the stories of their lives as much as anyone else.

 I didn't follow Hediyeh to the posting yard.
-I just walked the same way because it would have been humiliating to go around the long way just because she had taken the shortcut that everyone in Medef used.
+I just walked the same way because it would have been humiliating to go around just because she had taken the shortcut that everyone in Medef used.
 Sure enough,
 Dudir was there under the canvas,